jonny5532/wsgo/README.md

 The priorities are recalculated everytime a request is grabbed from the queue.

+## Signals

+You can send signals to running wsgo processes to cause them to report status information to stdout.

+`killall wsgo -s USR1` will print stack traces of all Python workers, which can be useful to diagnose hangs (such as every worker waiting for an unresponsive database with no timeout).

+`killall wsgo -s USR2` will print request and error count and memory statistics.

 ## Cron-like system

 The `wsgo` module provides two decorators: